MicrosoftDocs/msix-docs/msix-src/desktop/app-attach-from-visualstudio.md

 ```
 Note: This extension only allows publishing to existing Azure resources.
 ```
-2. Enter the following values:
+2. Select the following values:
-__Subscription-__ Choose the Azure subscription to use for your deployment.
+- __Subscription__ – Choose the Azure subscription to use for your deployment.
-__Resource group-__ Using the dropdown, select an existing resource group name.
+- __Resource Group__ – Using the dropdown, select an existing resource group name.
-__Storage account-__ Select your storage account name which has the deployed file share
+- __Storage Account__ – Select your storage account name which has the deployed file share.
-__Fileshare –__ Select a file share in your Azure Virtual Desktop deployment where the package will be stored.
+- __Fileshare__ – Select a file share in your Azure Virtual Desktop deployment where the package will be stored.
-__Application Group-__ Select the application group you want to publish the apps to.
+- __Application Group__ – Select the application group you want to publish the apps to.
-__Workspace__ - Select the name of the workspace you want to assign an application group to.
+- __Workspace__ – Select the name of the workspace you want to assign an application group to.
-__Host Pool__ – Select the host pool name for the application group
+- __Host Pool__ – Select the host pool name for the application group.

 3. Click on Publish to publish your package to the above Azure virtual Desktop deployment.